-I got a great question from one of the members in the Exercises for Injuries Secret Facebook Group members about Best Exercises to do After Knee Surgery.
-Before I filmed some videos today, I asked people in the group if they have any specific videos that they wanted me to do.
+I received a great question from one of the members in the Exercises for Injuries Secret Facebook Group members about Best Exercises to do After Knee Surgery.
+Before I filmed some videos today, I asked people in the group if they have any specific video requests.
 This was one of the questions that I received:

 “I just had a knee procedure, what are some exercises that I can do to help my knee recover fast?

-It’s an excellent question and a really common one.
-I will go through three exercises along with the three important concepts that each of the exercises do which are important in the recovery process of the knee.
+This is an excellent question and a really common one.
+I will go through three exercises along with the three important concepts that each of the exercises address pertaining to the recovery process of the knee.

 3 BEST Exercises to do After Knee Surgery